Bio — Long Form

 — summer/fall/winter 1974 through winter/spring 1975

 Yosemite Valley, California, (autumn 1974) 21 pitches 5.10 on short-hard free climbs, 3 pitches 5.11; first free ascent of The Folly, Center Route, grade four, 5.10.
 Elk Mountains, Colorado, led 21 teenagers on 12 day mountaineering trip.
 Wind River Mountains (autumn), Sulfur Peak, Cut Throat Spire, first ascent, grade four 5.9, six pitches ice, six rock.
 Estes Park, Colorado, Lumpy Ridge, Crack of Fear (5.10), Twister (5.10).
 Longs Peak, Colorado (summer), Diamond Face combined route, first half Christopher Robin, second half Hess McClure, grade five 5.9 A4.
 Elk Mountains, Colorado, Pyramid Peak, West Ridge, speed record ascent, 2 hours 7 minutes from parking lot to summit.
 Aspen area, numerous rock and peak climbs.
 Fischer Towers, Utah (spring 1975), The Convent, Carter Route, first free ascent, grade four 5.10.
 Canadian Rocky Mountains (winter 1974), Mt.
-Kitchner, Central Couloir, attempt to mid-point on unclimbed route.
+Kitchener, Central Couloir, attempt to mid-point on unclimbed route.
 Aspen, Colorado, cross-country ski guide and instructor.

 — summer 1973

 Longs Peak, Colorado (summer ’73), Diamond Face, Curving Vine, grade five 5.8 A2.
 Aspen, Colorado, numerous rock climbs, rock climbing instructor.
 Yosemite Valley, California (fall 1973), El Capitan, Dihedral Wall, grade six 5.9 A3; Rostrum, grade five 5.10 A2; Washington Column, Prow, grade five 5.8 A4; numerous 5.10 free climbs.
 Fischer Towers, Utah, Titan, West Face, first ascent, grade five 5.9 A4.
 Yosemite Valley, California (spring ’74), More than 30 pitches of 5.10 on short hard free climbs.
 Partnered with Ray Jardine with our goal to climb every 5.10 pitch in the Valley, which we did.
-With Jardine and Kris Walker attempted the first one-day ascent of El Capitan, via the Nose route, grade six, 5.10, A3, caught in weather, made fastest ascent to date, first overnight ascent, in 28 hours with unplanned stop in rain and bivouac, 20 hours total climbing time (times coordinated with Jardine records 2021).
+With Jardine and Kris Walker attempted the first one-day ascent of El Capitan, via the Nose route, grade six, 5.10, A3, caught in weather, made fastest ascent to date, about 29 hours with unplanned stop in rain and bivouac, 20 hours total climbing time (times coordinated with Jardine records 2021).
 Glenwood Canyon, Colorado (spring ’74): Third Buttress Direct, first ascent, grade three, 5.10; Lurking Fear, first ascent, grade four, 5.10.
 Eldorado Canyon, Colorado, numerous grade three rock climbs.

 — winter 1973/1974